 What About Stainless Steel?

-Stainless steel can be easily nitrided, but it is very difficult to add chrome to stainless steel.
-Nitride significantly increases the barrel life and corrosion resistance of “stainless” (which for barrel stainless steel is not rust-proof).
+Stainless steel can easily be nitrided, but it is very difficult to add chrome to stainless steel.
+Nitride significantly increases the barrel life and corrosion resistance of “stainless”.